jovibor/HexCtrl/README.md

     ULONGLONG    ullDataSize { };                      //Size of the data to display, in bytes.
     ULONGLONG    ullSelectionStart { };                //Set selection at this position.
 Works only if ullSelectionSize > 0.
     ULONGLONG    ullSelectionSize { };                 //How many bytes to set as selected.
-    CWnd*        pwndMsg { };                          //Window to send the control messages to.
+    HWND         pwndMsg { };                          //Window to send the control messages to.
 Parent window is used by default.
     IHexVirtual* pHexVirtual { };                      //Pointer to IHexVirtual data class for custom data handling.
     PBYTE        pData { };                            //Pointer to the data.
 Not used if it's virtual control.
     HEXDATAMODE  enMode { HEXDATAMODE::DATA_DEFAULT }; //Working data mode of the control.